 Your child must be fever free for 24 hours, without the use of fever reducing medication, before returning to school.
-They should not return to school for 24 hours after vomiting, diarrhea, and treatment for contagious illnesses such as strep throat and pink eye.
+They should not return to school for 24 hours after vomiting, diarrhea, and treatment for contagious diseases such as strep throat and pink eye.

-Medication at school:
+Medication at School:

 All medication, including over the counter, requires a written order from the healthcare provider and signed consent by the parent to be given at school.
 The medication must be brought to school by an adult.
 Never send medication to school with your child.

 Students are screened annually in the fall for vision and hearing.
 If your child does not pass the screening, you will be notified.
 Please contact me any time during the school year if you have concerns about your child's vision or hearing.

 NYS requires physicals for children entering 3rd and 5th grade and those new to the district effective 7/1/18.
 A physical done within 12 months of the start of the school year is valid.
 Please send in a copy of your child's physical by October 15.